douglasdavis/ddavis.io/content/posts/emacs-python-lsp.md

   :commands lsp)
 ```

 See the GitHub project for more details.
+Completion (with
+[company-mode](https://company-mode.github.io/)) and static checks (with Flymake, an Emacs builtin,
+or [Flycheck](https://www.flycheck.org/en/latest/)) are easy to setup with `lsp-mode`.

-The working virtual
-environment will have to have a language server installed.
-The
+The working virtual environment will have to have a language
-easiest and fastest way to get started (a simple `pip install`) is
+server installed.
+The easiest and fastest way to get started (a
-to use [pyls](https://github.com/palantir/python-language-server).
-Alternatively, one can use Microsoft's
+simple `pip install`) is to use [pyls](https://github.com/palantir/python-language-server).
+Alternatively, one can use
-[python-language-server](https://github.com/microsoft/python-language-server) with lsp-mode via [lsp-python-ms](https://github.com/emacs-lsp/lsp-python-ms); upon first
+Microsoft's [python-language-server](https://github.com/microsoft/python-language-server) with lsp-mode via
-use a prompt will ask if the user would like to download
+[lsp-python-ms](https://github.com/emacs-lsp/lsp-python-ms); upon first use a prompt will ask if the user would
-`mspyls`.
-I've used both; while `mspyls` has better performance,
+like to download `mspyls`.
+I've used both; while `mspyls` has
-`pyls` support is built into `lsp-mode` and the server can be
+better performance, `pyls` support is built into `lsp-mode` and
-installed like any other Python package (the Microsoft
+the server can be installed like any other Python package (the
-implementation is a C# program).
-In my opinion those pros
+Microsoft implementation is a C# program).
+In my opinion those
-neutralize the performance con (which is not too bad).
+pros neutralize the performance con (which is not too bad).

 ## Automated helper {#automated-helper}